SandraStirbet/S-M-Fluorescence-Model/README.md

 The model was built using Mathematica, based on the dynamic model of the electron transport chain published by Ebenhöh et al. (DOI: 10.1098/rstb.2013.0223), available in the executable form in the GitHub repository: https://github.com/QTB-HHU/petcmodel.

 ### Input
-It consists of differential equations and all necessary reaction rates, ODEs and parameters are included in the Excell file: L100afterD200.xlsx
+Differential equations and all necessary reaction rates together with parameters and initial conditions are included in the Excell file: L100afterD200.xlsx